omunroe-com/navewiki/Build-tools.md

 * .NET: **jtmueller**'s [CoffeeScript Monitor](http://coffeemonitor.codeplex.com/) - a Windows system tray app that monitors one or more folders for new or changed CoffeeScript files, displaying any compiler errors in a system tray balloon tip.

+* [Robusta](https://github.com/nikita-volkov/Robusta) — A CoffeeScript extension transcompiler that introduces a packaging system and support for convenient import statements.

 * Ruby/JRuby: **netzpirat**'s [Guard::CoffeeScript](https://github.com/netzpirat/guard-coffeescript) — a [Guard](https://github.com/guard/guard) for compiling CoffeeScript based on file system modifications (Supports Mac OS X FSEvents, Linux Inotify, Windows Directory Change Notification and polling).
 Uses an JavaScript runtime available on your system.